Edit Blog Post

 After a few Beer Lao’s most locals got the joke.
 Cousins Reunion(s)

 Of all the places you could pick to teach English as a second language I think Luang Prabang would be one of the best.
 That is where my cousin Phil has found himself doing exactly that.

 We caught up with Phil and spent the next few days eating, drinking, playing silly games and meeting lots of lovely Luang Prabangians.
 We did not get to meet Phil's girlfriend as she was away working in the countryside (she is a school teacher).
 We were

 soon joined by our fun loving distant cousins from France and life was good.
 There are plenty of things to see and do in Luang Prabang.
 The French Connection took in the sights, while Phil, Lorenza and I mostly chilled out (this being our second visit to LP).

 We took a boat tour to Pak Ou cave (the home of retired Buddha statues in Laos).
 Rob left his token behind in the cave.
 The worst tourist food in Laos is served up across the river form the cave.
 But, the friendliest and most informative Lao whiskey maker is over that side of the river also.
 As a wine maker and casual distiller, Jean found the process very interesting.
 As a wine making hobbyist I was intrigued also.
-The guy managed to distil a good drop of rice whiskey that was about 45% alcohol.
-He also made some other versions that were about 15% and tasted more like a Port wine.
+The guy managed to distil a good drop of rice whiskey that was about 45%!a(MISSING)lcohol.
+He also made some other versions that were about 15%!a(MISSING)nd tasted more like a Port wine.
 All this made via an alembic still made form a 44 gallon drum.
 Lao BBQ